slidevjs/slidev/guide/exporting.md

 ---
 ```

-It will generate a pdf file along with the build.
-And a download button will appear in the SPA.
+Now, Slidev will generate a pdf file along with the build and a download button will appear in the SPA.

 You can also provide a custom url to the PDF.
-And if so the rendering process will be skipped.
+In that case, the rendering process will be skipped.

 ```md
 ---